Nine Chambers was delighted to host a seminar on the 4th of June, presented by barristers Greg Lawton and Harrison...

 Before being called to the Bar and returning to Manchester, Harrison worked in London as a paralegal at Signature Litigation LLP, a specialist law firm handling major and complex commercial arbitration and litigation in the High Court.

-Trust, Probate, Wills and Estates
+Trusts, Probate, Wills and Estates

-- Challenges to the validity of wills including lack of capacity, undue influence, want of knowledge and approval and fraudulent calumny.
+- Challenges to the validity of wills, including lack of capacity, undue influence, want of knowledge and approval, and fraudulent calumny.

 - Claims under the Inheritance (Provision for Family and Dependants) Act 1975.